John David Brcin: Background and education

 Brcin was born into a Serb family in Gračac, then part of the Austro-Hungarian Empire (modern-day Croatia), to parents David and Milica Kesić Brčin as Jovan Brčin.
 His father died when he was two years old.
 After his father's death, Brcin was brought up by an uncle who was a carpenter and mason.
 As a child, Brcin helped him carve simple wooden objects during the winter months.
 He immigrated to the United States in 1913 to join an older brother who was working at a bank in Gary, Indiana.

 In 1917, Brcin studied sculpture at Chicago's Art Institute, where he received a fellowship allowing him to pursue his studies for one year in Serbia, France and Italy.
 He obtained a Bachelor of Fine Arts from The Art Institute of Chicago and a Master of Arts from Ohio State University.
 Brcin became a member of the National Sculpture Society in 1935.

+In Chicago, Brcin was based in the Tree Studio Building and Annexes artist colony, alongside other notable artists at that time including his tutor Albin Polasek.